ipfs/go-graphsync/docs/architecture.md

 Rather than responding to incoming requests immediately, the ResponseManager places each incoming request in a prioritized queue.

 The queue here is a generalized implementation of the PeerRequestQueue in Bitswap (called the PeerTaskQueue).
-The PeerTaskQueue first balances peers so that those with the most current in progress requests are prioritized after those with fewer in progress requests, and then within a peer prioritizes the requests with highest priority or earliest received.
+The PeerTaskQueue first balances peers so that those with the most current in progress requests are prioritized after those with fewer in progress requests, and then within a peer prioritizes the requests with the highest priority or earliest received.

-Meanwhile, the ResponseManager starts a fixed number of workers (currently 6), each of which continually pull the highest priority job off the queue, process the traversal and send the response.
+Meanwhile, the ResponseManager starts a fixed number of workers (currently 6), each of which continually pulls the highest priority job off the queue, processes the traversal and sends the response.
 So at any given time, only a fixed number of selector queries are executing on the node.

 The net here is that no peer can have more than a fixed number of requests in progress at once, and even if a peer sends infinite requests, other peers will still jump ahead of it and get a chance to process their requests.

 ### Peer Response Sender -- Deduping blocks and data

 Once a request is dequeued, we generate an intercepted loader and provide it to go-ipld-prime to execute a traversal.
 Each call to the loader will generate a block that we either have or don't.
 We need to transmit that information across the network.
-However, that information needs to be encoded in the GraphSync message format, and combined with any other responses we may be sending to the same peer at the same time, ideally without sending blocks more times than neccesary.
+However, that information needs to be encoded in the GraphSync message format, and combined with any other responses we may be sent to the same peer at the same time, ideally without sending blocks more times than necessary.

 These tasks are generally managed by the PeerResponseManager which spins up one PeerResponseSender for each peer.
 The PeerResponseSender tracks links with the LinkTracker and aggregates responses with the ResponseBuilder.
-Everytime the PeerResponseSender is called by the intercepted loader, it users the LinkTracker and ResponseBuilder to add block information and metadata to the response.
+Every time the PeerResponseSender is called by the intercepted loader, it users the LinkTracker and ResponseBuilder to add block information and metadata to the response.
 Meanwhile, the PeerResponseSender runs a continuous loop that is synchronized with the message sending layer -- a new response is aggregated until the message sending layer notifies that the last message was sent, at which point the new response is encoded and sent.

 ## Message Sending Layer